Correlation Between PepsiCo and Ainsworth Game

 Pair Corralation between PepsiCo and Ainsworth Game

-Considering the 90-day investment horizon PepsiCo is expected to generate 0.31 times more return on investment than Ainsworth Game.
-However, PepsiCo is 3.18 times less risky than Ainsworth Game.
-It trades about 0.11 of its potential returns per unit of risk.
-Ainsworth Game Technology is currently generating about 0.0 per unit of risk.
-If you would invest 14,627 in PepsiCo on December 5, 2024 and sell it today you would earn a total of 972.00 from holding PepsiCo or generate 6.65% return on investment over 90 days.
+Considering the 90-day investment horizon PepsiCo is expected to generate 36.4 times less return on investment than Ainsworth Game.
+But when comparing it to its historical volatility, PepsiCo is 3.63 times less risky than Ainsworth Game.
+It trades about 0.0 of its potential returns per unit of risk.
+Ainsworth Game Technology is currently generating about 0.02 of returns per unit of risk over similar time horizon.
+If you would invest 53.00 in Ainsworth Game Technology on December 29, 2024 and sell it today you would lose (1.00) from holding Ainsworth Game Technology or give up 1.89% of portfolio value over 90 days.

 Time Period3 Months [change]